mkwatson/PagePrompt/README.md

      - Go to **Settings** > **Pages** > Set the source to the `main` branch and save.

 2. **Add Bookmarklet via Drag-and-Drop**:
-   - Visit your GitHub Pages site: `https://yourusername.github.io/PagePrompt`.
+   - Visit your GitHub Pages site: [PagePrompt Bookmarklet Install Page](../../pages).
    - On this page, you’ll find a button labeled **“Drag this to your Bookmarks Bar”**.
    - Simply drag the button to your bookmarks bar, and the bookmarklet will be installed.

 3. **Run PagePrompt**: